-ACTIVE Shooter RUN/EVACUATE: Leave belongings, have an escape plan.
+ACTIVE SHOOTER RUN/EVACUATE: Leave belongings, have an escape plan.
 HIDE: Stay out of view and block the entry to your hiding place.
-Silence your phone FIGHT: As a last resort, attempt to incapacitate the shooter.
+Silence your phone.
+FIGHT: As a last resort, attempt to incapacitate the shooter.
 Act with physical aggression, throw items at the shooter.
-SEVERE WEATHER Stay away from the windows, close any doors.
+SHELTER IN PLACE/ LOCKDOWN Remain Calm Secure the location where you are Silence all cellular devices Remain in secured location Await further instructions from Emergency Responders SEVERE WEATHER Stay away from the windows, close any doors.
 Move to an interior room on the lowest level.
 Remain in a safe area until the danger has passed.
 Follow directions given by emergency personnel.
-MEDICAL Emergency Call 9-1-1 Call Security: 973-300-2222 Be prepared to: Give the location of the emergency Nature of emergency Your name EVACUATION Immediately Evacuate at the sound of the alarm, instruct students to take their keys.
+MEDICAL EMERGENCY Call 9-1-1Call Security: 973-300-2222Be prepared to:Give the location of the emergencyNature of the emergencyYour name 2 EVACUATION Immediately Evacuate at the sound of the alarm, instruct students to take their keys.
 ONLY use stairways.
 Assemble in designated area.
 Take attendance, report names of those missing to Emergency Responders.
 DO NOT re-enter the building until advised by officials.

 If physically challenged occupants cannot evacuate, relocate them to an area of assistance.
 Notify Emergency Services of their location.
-FIRE Alert others and activate the nearest fire alarm.
-Don't fight the fire.
-Exit building, close doors behind you to prevent spreading of fire Call 9-1-1 and advise them of the location and size of fire.
-DO NOT re-enter the building.
-POWER OUTAGE Move to a lighted area.
+8 FIRE Alert other and activate the nearest fire alarm.
+Do not attempt to fight the fire.
+Exit the building, close doors behind you to prevent spreading of fire.
+Call 9-1-1 and advise them of the location and size of the fire.
+DO NOT re-enter the building. Â POWER OUTAGE Move to a lighted area.
 Exits are indicated by lighted signs.
 Turn off or unplug computers and other high voltage sensitive equipment.